 - The median age of males at divorce was 45.2 years.

 - Only 3.4% of all divorces involve males under 30 years.

 - The median duration of marriage to separation is 8.4 years.

 - The median duration of marriage to divorce is 12 years.

 Even though 50% of first marriages end in divorce and 67% of all subsequent marriages end in divorce, I was still getting a divorce at a younger age than the average Australian male was getting married.
-I was married for much less time than average too, so it does make sense why it brought about some really difficult feelings, including a sense of loss, disconnection and shame.
+I was married for much less time than average too, so it does make sense why it brought about some complicated feelings, including a sense of loss, disconnection, and shame.

 Does It Need to Be This Way?